awsdocs/amazon-kendra-developer-guide/doc_source/query-suggestions.md

 Query suggestions are case insensitive\.
 Amazon Kendra converts the query prefix and the suggested query to lower case, ignores all single and double quotation marks, and replaces multiple white space characters with a single space\.
 Amazon Kendra matches all other special characters as they are\.
 Amazon Kendra does not show any suggestions if a user types fewer than two characters or more than 60 characters\.

 You can retrieve query suggestions relevant to your users by using the [GetQuerySuggestions](https://docs.aws.amazon.com/kendra/latest/dg/API_GetQuerySuggestions.html) API\.
-Query suggestions are enabled by default at no additional cost\.
+Query suggestions are activated by default at no additional cost\.
 You can disable query suggestions at any time by using the [UpdateQuerySuggestionsConfig](https://docs.aws.amazon.com/kendra/latest/dg/API_UpdateQuerySuggestionsConfig.html) API\.
 You can test your settings before you apply suggestions to your search application in two ways:
 + By using the `UpdateQuerySuggestionsConfig` API\.
 + In the console in **Query suggestions settings**\.